 - Notice periods

 - Data protection

 A probation period allows both an employer and employee to evaluate the employment match.
-The probation period is typically between 2 to 6 months, but may not pass 6 months.
+The probation period is typically between two and six months and may not exceed six months.

-Majority of German citizens and residents are enrolled into the German healthcare system run by the public health insurance scheme, which is funded by the taxpayers national contributions.
+The majority of German citizens and residents are enrolled into the German healthcare system run by the public health insurance scheme, which is funded by taxpayers' national contributions.
 This means that everyone has access to high quality, affordable healthcare regardless of income.